-- Keep a paper record, even if you download data from the meter.
+- You may want to keep a paper record, even if you download data from the meter.
 This allows you to see patterns of high and low blood glucose in real time, and then to make timely adjustments to insulin doses.

 - The results of blood glucose checks provide important information to guide short and long term decisions about your child’s diabetes care.

 - Aim for blood glucose between 4-7 mmol/L before meals and the bedtime snack.
 Younger children and those that cannot detect low blood glucose will have a higher target of 6-10 mmol/L.

-- Do not panic if one blood glucose is high or low.
+- Do not panic if one blood glucose reading is high or low.
 Look for patterns in the logbook.
 If you see a pattern of high blood glucose, or if your child has more than two lows in a week, the insulin doses should probably be adjusted.
 If your child has been recently diagnosed, call your diabetes nurse to have the insulin dose changed.

 Ketones are the by-products of the burning of fat as fuel, when there is not enough of either glucose or insulin to support the normal process of burning glucose for energy.
 In other words, if the blood glucose is high, the body may start to burn fat for energy.
 If fat is burned, ketones are produced.
 A large amount of ketones can harm the body.